 After leaving La Paloma, we travel up the west coast to the beautiful Savegre River Valley, where we stay at the Rafiki Jungle Lodge, which is patterned after deluxe Africa Wildlife Lodges.
 During our stay at Rafiki, enjoy hiking with a naturalist, horseback riding, bird and wildlife watching, or whitewater rafting on the exciting Savegre River.

-Then, we travel to the idyllic coastal town of Manuel Antonio, where we stay at the award-winning Si Como No Resort & Wildlife Refuge.
+Then, we travel to the idyllic coastal town of Manuel Antonio, where we stay at a beautiful hotel overlooking the Pacific Ocean for our last two nights.
 You'll have plenty of time to explore the lovely beaches, or choose from a variety of multi-sport adventures.

 The Wilderness Medicine CME lectures will take place every evening before dinner.

 DAY 1: Arrive to San Jose.
 Airport transfers provided to the beautiful Hotel Grano de Oro (No meals included).

 DAY 2: Explore the capital city of Costa Rica, San Jose.
 After a scrumptious breakfast included at the hotel, we will go on a guided tour with lunch included.
 A lecture will occur in the late afternoon, and dinner will be on your own this evening.
 There is a convenient restaurant at the hotel and a variety of options nearby to suit every taste if you prefer to explore a little more on your own.
 (B+L)